-The genetic stability of the insert contained within COT102 was analysed over five generations ( $F_1$ , $BC_1F_2$ , $BC_2F_1$ , $BC_2F_2$ , and $BC_3F_1$ ).
-Expression of the VIP3A protein was assessed using a qualitative enzyme linked immunosorbent assay (ELISA).
+The stability of the insert in COT102 was analysed over five generations (F_1 , BC_1F_2 , BC_2F_1 , BC_2F_2 , and BC_3F_1) by examining the expression of the VIP3A protein using an enzyme linked immunosorbent assay (ELISA).

 Segregation data comparing the frequency of observed-to-expected numbers of progeny expressing the VIP3A protein were analysed statistically using Chi square analysis.
 As can be seen in Table 3, all generations segregated as expected for a single insertion site.
-The $F_1$ progeny were produced from a homozygous population and, as expected, all expressed the VIP3A protein.
+The F_1 progeny were produced from a homozygous population and, as expected, all expressed the VIP3A protein.
 All four of the other generations tested produced the expected results with regard to expression of the VIP3A protein, consistent with a Mendelian pattern of inheritance.